Debts That Are Not Dischargeable in Chapter 7 Bankruptcy

 While these non-dischargeable debts may be discharged under very rare circumstances, they must typically be paid in full even after filing for Chapter 7 bankruptcy.
 However, these debts may typically be restructured into repayment plans that will be more realistic for individual debtors.

 If you are considering whether to file for Chapter 7 bankruptcy in the Waco area, you should consult with an experienced Waco Chapter 7 bankruptcy attorney at Erin B. Shank, P.C., before you make a significant decision about your financial situation.
-To speak with a member of our Waco legal team today, please call our offices at 354-296-1161 today.
+To speak with a member of the firm today, please call our offices today.